 From 1st January 2018 new claims to Universal Credit will close for all Aberdeenshire postcodes, other than AB30 1, DD9 7 and DD10 0, until the roll out to full service resumes in June 2018.
 This means claims should be made to the legacy benefits from 1st January 2018.
 This will not affect anyone already in receipt of Universal Credit.

 Presently families with more than two children, who have not been in receipt of Universal Credit within the previous six months, will not be able to claim Universal Credit.
 Families with more than two children should continue to claim the legacy benefits as appropriate.

 If you are currently receiving any of the legacy benefits then carry on claiming as normal.
 The Department for Work and Pensions will contact you when you are due to move over to Universal Credit.

-You should apply online.
+To claim Universal Credit you should apply online.
 A face-to-face interview will follow.
 If you don't have internet access you can go to your local library or Jobcentre to use a computer.
 For more information about internet access and support in Aberdeenshire please view our digital access leaflet (pdf 2.18MB).